destruc7i0n/vscode-bedrock-definitions/README.md

 ## Development

-To develop, install the packages with `yarn install`, open in Visual Studio code, and hit F5 to start the development server.
+To develop, install the packages with `yarn install`, open in Visual Studio Code, and hit F5 to start the development server.

 ## Contributing